Skip to content

 const client = new SecretsManager({ region: 'us-east-1' })

-async function getApiToken(): Promise<string> {
+async function getApiKey(): Promise<string> {

 const response = await client.getSecretValue({

-SecretId: 'msgine/api-token'
+SecretId: 'msgine/api-key'

 })